View Ruth Woodcock's Obituary on emissourian.com and share memories

 |

-Visitation will be June 17, from 10 a.m. until the time of the service, at the church.
+Ruth was preceded in death by her parents; her husband, Vernon Woodcock; her son, Richard Edgar Woodcock, who passed away late last year; a brother in childhood, Robert Edgar "Bobby" Wann; a brother-in-law, Edwin Hammerschmidt II; and a granddaughter, Zhanara Adalyn Scherer.

-Mrs. Woodcock died Sunday, June 9, 2019, at the Arbors at South Point.
+Ruth is survived by her two daughters and five grandchildren, daughter, Susan Adele Woodcock, Washington; grandchild, Maggie Lee and husband Brian Schrock, Fenton; greatgrandchildren, Arya Gray and Cora Rose Schrock; daughter, Jude Woodcock and husband Jeff Miller, U.S. Virgin Islands; daughter-in-law, Denise O. Scherer, wife of the late Richard Edgar Woodcock; grandchild, Jay Goff and wife Suzanne Vaughan Goff; great-grandchildren, Mia DeGan Vaughan Goff and Vaughan Patrick Goff, Creve Coeur; grandchild, Barton Goff; great-grandchildren Callan Miles Goff and Lilly Marie Goff, both of Chesterfield; sister, Jeanette Hammerschmidt, Sunset Hills; nieces, Janis Hammerschmidt and husband Pat Griffin, Hillsboro, and Peggy Hammerschmidt and husband Gerry Krizek, Maplewood; nephew, Ed Hammerschmidt III and wife Debbie, Arizona state; and her former son-in-law and friend, Randy Phillips, Creve Coeur.

-She is survived by two daughters, Susan Adele Woodcock and husband Brian Schrock, Fenton, and Jude Woodcock and husband Jeff Miller of the U.S. Virgin Islands; other relatives and many friends.
+Visitation will be held Monday, June 17, from 10 a.m. until time of service at 11 a.m. at Peace Lutheran Church, Washington, with the Rev. Aimee Appell officiating.
+Interment will follow at 2 p.m. in Stanton Cemetery, Stanton.